 - appendicitis: swelling of the appendix, a small pouch attached to the large intestines, which usually occurs when the appendix becomes blocked by feces traveling through the intestines

-- abdominal abscess: a pocket of infected fluid and pus inside the belly, caused by a burst appendix, intestine, or ovary; inflammatory bowel disease; or infection
+- abdominal abscess: a pocket of infected fluid and pus inside the belly, caused by a burst appendix, intestine, or ovary; inflammatory bowel disease (IBD); or infection

-- Meckel diverticulum: a remnant of the umbilical cord that creates a small bulge on the small intestine that can cause bleeding or intestinal obstruction later in life (occurs in about 2 percent of the U.S. population)
+- Meckel’s diverticulum: a remnant of the umbilical cord that creates a small bulge on the small intestine which can cause bleeding or intestinal obstruction later in life (occurs in about

 - diverticulitis: inflammation of the inner lining of the intestines

 - inguinal hernia: a condition that occurs when part of the membrane lining the abdominal cavity or intestines bursts through a weak spot in the abdominal muscle